 HOPS is obliged to meet its obligations under GDPR.
 HOPS employs staff and contractors to assist in the management of the business and the website.
 Such employees and contractors are bound by the same obligations as HOPS.

-HOPS Data Principles - Records Created by ClientsFor the purpose of data about users stored in HOPS by client organisations:
+Other Records Created by ClientsFor the purpose of data about users stored in HOPS by client organisations not included in the above:

-- The "User" or "Individual" is the employee or volunteer or other person related to the Data Controller to whom the data relates.
+- The "User" or "Individual" is the employee or volunteer or other person related to the Client to whom the data relates.
 Users generally carry out work for the client organisation, either in an employed or volunteer capacity, or are related to the organisation in some other way.

 - The "Data Controller" is the client organisation, often a heritage railway or museum.
 Clients use HOPS to assist in the delivery of their legal and moral obligations relating to the operation of the their business in compliance with laws such as the Health & Safety at Work Act, the ROGS Regulations, PUWER, COSHH, GDPR, etc. The Data Controller is obliged to meet their obligations under the GDPR, and to assist HOPS in meeting its by proper use of its systems and services.
 The Data Controller is responsible for ensuring there exists a legal basis for processing the user's data other than 'consent'.